 Using core Python, you can build an app from scratch or craft the app with Django using prewritten bits of code

-From the diagram, you'll notice Template is on the Client side, and both Model and View are on the Server side.
+From the diagram, you'll notice Template is on the Client side, and both the Model and View are on the Server side.
 Django uses request and response objects to communicate between the client and server.

 If the website receives the request, it is transmitted from browser to server to manage the view file using a template.